The Beauty Of The Yoruba Culture

 • Yoruba is the most popular culture in Africa

-• Oduduwa is celebrated as the father of Yoruba and the founder of the Yoruba culture.
+• People celebrates Oduduwa as the father of Yoruba and the founder of the Yoruba culture.

 • The Yoruba are very social and expressive people who commemorate major events with colourful festivals and ceremonies.